Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Gluings and Anti-Gluings

 One should think of the coordinates $(s, t)\in \R^+\times S^1$ and $(s', t')\in \R^-\times S^1$ as holomorphic polar coordinates on the annuli $D_x\setminus \{x\}$ and $D_y\setminus \{y\}$ in the disks of the small disk structure belonging to the nodal pair $\{x,y\}$.
 In this case the gluing parameter $a=a_{\{x, y\}}$ described in Section \ref{dm-subsect} defines the neck region $Z_{a_{\{x, y\}}}^{\{x, y\}}$.
 The infinite cylinder $C_a$ will be used to describe data which otherwise would be lost during the gluing process.
-This is not too important for the Deligne-Mumford theory but it is crucial once we consider maps defined on the Riemann surfaces.
+This is not too important for the Deligne-Mumford theory but it is crucial once we consider maps defined on the Riemann surfaces. {For the gluing parameter $a=0$ we define